api-platform/docs/deployment/docker-compose.md

 would pull the pre-built images from the container registry.
 This maintains a separation of concerns between the build environment and the production environment.

-## Deploying for production for ApiPlatorm 2.6
+## Deploying for Production

-Thanks to ApiPlatform 2.6, the deploiement process has never been so easy.
-The required docker-compose files are already there, and you just have to pass the docker-compose.prod.yml to docker-compose to build images for production.
+To build images for production, you have to use the `docker-compose.prod.yml` file with Docker Compose.

 ## Building and Pushing the Docker Images